flemm0/PM_566/09-lab/README.md

 -   Use Rscript to submit jobs
 -   Practice your skills with Git.

-### Problem 1: Think

-Give yourself a few minutes to think about what you just learned.
-List three examples of problems that you believe may be solved using parallel computing, and check for packages on the HPC CRAN task view that may be related to it.

--   pvclust for hierarchical clustering with multiscale bootstraps
--

 ### Problem 2: Before you

 The following functions can be written to be more efficient without